Best Ham Recipe

 - 5 Tablespoons water

 - ¼ cup sugar

 - ¼ teaspoon (or to taste) celery seed

 Cook and stir on LOW heat until mixture thickens.

-Cool completely to room temperature, covering with saucepan lid.
+Cool completely to room temperature, covering with a saucepan lid.

 Whip ½ cup whipping cream